 A GP may refer you for surgery if your bunions are very painful or they're having a big effect on your life.

 Surgery is not done just to improve how your feet look.

 What happens during bunion surgery

-The main operation for bunions is an osteotomy.
+The most common surgery for bunions is an osteotomy.

 - Making a small cut in the skin over your big toe.

 - Fixing your toe bone in place with metal screws or staples put under your skin.
 These are often left in permanently.